drohr/plex-voddler-plugin/README.md

 * Orignal idea and code by Thomas Rosenqvist <thomas@rosenqvist.org>
 * Images by Sara Smedman <sara@joforik.net>

-Very beta state, some features work, some dont't.
+Some features work, some dont't.
 Tested on MacOSX and Windows with PMS 0.9.5.x

 ## Features